How Long to Keep Important Documents

 Image

-If tax season has you swimming in paperwork, you may be wondering which documents you really need to keep and for how long.
-In fact, we receive this question a lot from our clients, so we decided to put together this comprehensive guide to clarify which documents you need to keep and how long you need to keep them.
-Keep reading to find out more.
+If tax season has you swimming in paperwork, you may be wondering how long to keep tax records and other important documents.
+We get this question often from our childcare and small-business clients, so we put together this guide to clarify which documents you need to keep, and for how long.
+Keep reading for the full breakdown.

 Documents to Keep Forever

-Some documents you will want to keep indefinitely.
-No matter what season of life you are in or how much time has passed since the documents were issued, you will always want to have them on hand.
-Here are the records you will want to hold on to forever:
+Some records you should keep indefinitely.
+No matter what season of life you are in or how much time has passed, you will always want them on hand.
+Here are the records to hold on to forever:

 • Birth certificates